qualifications for certification

 GROUP TWO LIVE CME RESOURCES

-These one-day (7 CME) courses provide training on the essential components of clinical obesity treatment: evaluation, nutrition, physical activity, behavior, medication, and assessing outcomes.
-Obesity Medicine Basics takes place in cities throughout the U.S.,
+These one-day (6 CME) courses provide training on the essential components of clinical obesity treatment: evaluation, nutrition, physical activity, behavior, medication, and assessing outcomes.
+Fundamentals of Obesity Treatment takes place in cities throughout the U.S.,

 Click here to learn more about this course and review upcoming dates and cities.